 - The difference between a traditional sauna and an infrared sauna

 - How saunas can help with detoxification, pain relief, circulation, weight loss, aging, cardiac function, and wound healing

 What’s the Difference Between a Traditional Sauna and an Infrared Sauna?

 Many of you may be familiar with traditional saunas, formally known as Finnish saunas.
-You may have seen one at your gym, your local spa, a hotel, or you may even have toured an authentic Roman bath on a trip abroad!
+You may have seen one at your gym, your local spa, or at a hotel – or you may have even toured an authentic Roman bath on a trip abroad.
 During the days of the Roman Empire, it was commonplace to take the time to sweat out the day’s worth of toxins, and they used it as a way to de-stress and unwind.
-It was just as much a social occasion as it was a way to improve one’s health!
+It was just as much a social occasion as it was a way to improve one’s health.

-The ancient Romans might have been onto something, although they might not have realized just how beneficial saunas can be for your health.
-They could not have predicted the innovations that would come.
+The ancient Romans might have been onto something, although they might not have realized just how beneficial saunas can be for your health, as they could not have predicted the innovations that would come.